tin-tr1nh/airdrop-hunter/README.md

 # airdrop-hunter
-Help you to control all of your information that is used for airdrop.
+Help you to control all of your messy information that is used for airdrop.
-And help use to automatically fill in any airdrop.
+And help you to automatically fill it in any airdrop form quickly.

-## Idea
+## How it work
+The admin from your community will do the airdrop first.
-We will input new information (css selector of airdrop form) of the new airdrops.
+They will capture new information (css selector of airdrop form) of the new airdrops.
-After that our extension is going to fetch those information and you can use it to join the Airdrop instantly.
+And put them into a google sheet file.

+All the member in your community can join and finish airdrop process by one click.
+The automatic function only work with the url from google sheet.
+So you could use it to make funding for your community.

+## Usage

 ### Options page
 <div style="text-align:center">